nextstrain/nextstrain.org/README.md

 Please see [the auspice documentation](https://nextstrain.github.io/auspice/customise-client/introduction) for more information on customising auspice.

 ### Testing locally
-Make sure you've installed dependencies with `npm install` first (and activated your conda environment if using one).
+Make sure you've installed dependencies with `npm ci` first (and activated your conda environment if using one).

 If you have AWS credentials make sure they are set as environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).
 These are not necessary, but some functionality will be missing if these aren't available.